Bed buying guide: How to choose the right bed

 Although it’s obviously important to make sure you have sufficient room for it, buying a larger bed is something you certainly won’t regret.
 Indeed, at The Bed Warehouse, we often have people come back to us after a few months saying that they can’t understand how they have ever coped in a small bed at all.

 If you’ve always used a single bed, is it time to consider a three quarter double?
 If you are upsizing, you’ll need to consider the expense of new bed linens, but I’ve never spoken to a customer who regrets the change.
 When it comes to beds, bigger really is better.

 Bed Size Guide

 There are six popular bed or mattress sizes in the UK.
 Often recognised by their metric measurements, imperial measurements or common terminology.
 Here are all six.

-Note that king and super king beds are longer than standard.
-Its essential that taller people take advantage of this extra length as hanging your feet over the end of a bed puts a lot of strain on your lower back.
+Please note that king and super king beds are longer than standard.
+It's essential that taller people take advantage of this extra length as hanging your feet over the end of a bed puts a lot of strain on your lower back.

 Choosing the right mattress

 Without a doubt, the most important element to consider when buying a new bed (from a functional point of view) is the mattress.
 When it comes to getting a good night’s sleep, comfort and support are paramount, and a good quality mattress selected for your individual needs is essential if you are to achieve these goals.

 Certain body shapes are best suited by particular mattress types and it's wise to consider your own body shape when selecting a new mattress or bed.
 Higher shoulder to waist ratios or hip to waist ratios require softer more responsive springs and fillings to be able to respond to these body shapes.
 Squarer body shapes with lower ratios can require a firmer mattress to offer an appropriate level of support.